energinet-singularity/scada-parser/README.md

 ````bash
 docker run -v scada-files:/data/ -e KAFKA_IP=192.1.1.1:9092 -e KAFKA_TOPIC=test -e KSQL_HOST=192.1.1.1 -e KSQL_TABLE=test-table -e KSQL_STREAM=test-stream  -it --rm scada-parser:latest
 ````
 The container will now be running interactively and you will be able to see the log output.
-To parse a forecast, it will have to be delivered to the volume somehow.
-This can be done by another container mapped to the same volume, or manually from another bash-client.
+To parse a file, it will have to be delivered to the volume somehow.
+This can be done by another container mapped to the same volume, or manually from another bash-client by the use of sudo command.

 ## Help